Ataago/File-Type-Identification/README.md

 # File Type Identification
-To identify file type using various sources by using files name and extension only.
+To identify file type using various sources by using files name and extensions.

 # Problem​ ​Statement: